JCNA9029/Ambong_Arduino_Labs/README.md

 3. Tinkercad Diagram and Simulation (tinkercard url)
 4. Video simulating the breadboard and its corresponding circuit diagram on Tinkercad

-### AI
+### Note
-1. Prompts used to transact with your selected Generative AI
-2. Model used to generate the content
-3. Transaction ID or the link of the conversation
+Every Activity folder has a README.md that explains the code of the activity